juttle/juttle-service/docs/jsdp-api.md

 | points | An array of points for a given sink
 | tick | A data-less point
 | mark | Indicates the end of a batch
-| points_processed | Current count of points JuttleD has processed for current program
+| points_processed | Current count of points the Juttle Service has processed for current program
 | sink_end | The execution for a given sink has ended
 | job_end | The current job has ended

 ### Sending Events

-The client can send the following events to JuttleD
+The client can send the following events to the Juttle Service

 | Event | Description
 |-------|------------